oracle-livelabs/oci/cd3-automation-toolkit/deploy-compute/deploy-compute.md

 In this lab, you will:

 - Add required resource parameter values to the Excel sheet.
-- Add the Excel file path in setupoci.properties file.
-- Run the setUpoci.py script.
+- Execute the setUpOCI.py script.
 - Execute terraform commands from the respective service folders.

 <br>

 ## **Prerequisites**

 - Please follow the previous lab till the last step.
-Once you are be able to view the customer specific files in the outdirectory, you are all set to start with this lab.
+Once you are be able to view the customer specific files in the outdirectory, you are all set to continue with this lab.

 <br>

 ## **Task 1:  Add required resource parameter values in the Excel file**

 - Choose CD3-CIS-template from [CD3 Excel templates](https://github.com/oracle-devrel/cd3-automation-toolkit/blob/main/cd3_automation_toolkit/documentation/user_guide/RunningAutomationToolkit.md#excel-sheet-templates).

- >Note: Any template other than CIS Management services template can be used for these services.
+ >Note: Any template other than *CIS Management services* template can be used to provision these services.

-- Add the required values in the below mentioned Excel worksheets to provision our OCI resources

-    - Compartments
-    - VCNs
-    - SubnetsVLANs
-    - RouteRulesinOCI, SecRulesinOCI
-    - Instances
-    - BlockVolumes
-    - ATP

 - Refer to the blue section in each worksheet to fill the resource details in proper formats.
 Not all fields are mandatory.
-You can also refer to the cells below the \<END> tag to get example data.

 >Note: Please fill resources data before the \<END> tag.
 Any data below the \<END> tag will not be processed.